gdiet/backup/README.md

 Note:

 * By default, `repo-init` initializes the current working directory as DedupFS repository.
 If you run the script from the command line, you can add a `repo=<target directory>` parameter in order to initialize the repository in a different directory.
-The `logs` directory is always located in the directory containing the DedupFS utility scripts.
+DedupFS always creates its `logs` directory in the directory containing the DedupFS utility scripts.

 ### Mount The File System With A GUI